-STIKO has been recommending vaccination against HPV for girls since 2007 and for boys since 2018.
+The STIKO has recommended vaccination against HPV for girls since 2007 and for boys since 2018.
 Diseases possibly caused by HP viruses can affect both sexes.
-For this reason it is important to get the vaccination early.
-The HPV vaccines recommended for prevention are the same for boys and girls.
-As a rule, all physicians vaccinate, both in pediatrics, general medicine, but also in gynecology and urology.
+For this reason, early prevention through vaccination is important.
+The HPV vaccines used for prevention are the same for boys and girls.
+As a rule, all physicians vaccinate, both in pediatrics and general medicine, but also in gynecology and urology.